tjprohammer/demomed-risk-scoring/notes.md

 This document explains how the assessment was solved, what was implemented, and why.

+## What Went Wrong (Why We Got 16.8/100)

+The low score came from **submitting the wrong payload**, not from the fetch/scoring pipeline itself.

+- The grader output you saw (e.g., “2 of 20 correct, 18 missed”) is consistent with a submission that only included **2 IDs** in each list.
+- That happened because we were manually testing with a small `curl` payload (2 IDs per list), and/or running the CLI in a way that **did not actually submit** the computed lists.
+- Running `verify` only generates `alert-lists.json` locally; it **does not** update the grader score.

+Once we submitted the _computed_ payload (20/9/8 IDs) via the CLI, the grader returned **100% / PASS**.

+## How We Fixed It (What Produced 100%)

+1. **Made “verify” vs “submit” unambiguous**

+- Added explicit scripts in `package.json`:
+  - `npm run verify` → generate `alert-lists.json` (no submission)
+  - `npm run submit` → generate + submit computed payload

+2. **Prevented wasting attempts on incomplete fetches**

+- The CLI refuses to submit unless it can confirm the fetch is complete.
+- The fetch path returns metadata (expected totals/pages, missing pages) and sets `complete: yes/no`.

+3. **Hardened rate-limit handling**

+- The API sometimes communicates rate limiting via a JSON field (e.g., `retry_after`) instead of `Retry-After` headers.
+- The client now honors both, with exponential backoff + jitter.

+4. **Validated the output before submitting**

+- We used `npm run verify` to confirm counts and inspect `alert-lists.json`.
+- When verify showed:
+  - High-risk: 20
+  - Fever: 9
+  - Data quality: 8
+  - Fetch `complete: yes`
+    …we ran `npm run submit`.

+## Quick Runbook

+- Verify locally (safe): `npm run verify`
+- Submit computed results: `npm run submit`

+If you ever see the grader reporting lots of “missed” with only “2 correct”, double-check you didn’t accidentally submit a tiny test payload.

 ## Goals & Constraints

 - Fetch all patients from the DemoMed API reliably despite: